stevenwilkin/cv/README.md

 <http://mydrivesolutions.com/>

 * contracted to deliver web application and API development
-* Ruby scripting language and Rails, Sinatra, Grape and Goliath frameworks
+* Ruby scripting language and Rails and Sinatra frameworks
 * Postgres, MongoDB and Redis databases
 * Test and Behaviour Driven Development (TDD/BDD) using RSpec, Cucumber and Steak
-* some iOS and Objective-C development for mobile API client
+* CocoaTouch and Objective-C development for iOS app, testing with OCUnit and OCMock
+* setup, configured and wrote build scripts for Continuous Integration (CI) of Android and iOS apps using Jenkins

 ### September 2011 - July 2012	Developer (contract), Converser